Tajikistan Safety Guide

 LGBTQ+ Travelers

-• Be aware that dating apps may not be safe; police or hostile individuals may use them
+• Be aware that dating apps may be monitored.

 Travel Insurance